 Building your Jazz Repertoire part 2: Latin

-Jazz repertoire part 2:10 Latin tunes The world of Latin American music is vast and would take a lifetime of study.
-What we are looking at here when building jazz repertoire is a small collection of jazz repertoire tunes with a Latin feel; songs that are likely to come up when playing with other musicians.
-I’ve… Read more »
+All these tunes in this jazz repertoire have a straight 8 feel rather than swing.
+The world of Latin American music is vast and would take a lifetime of study.
+What we are looking at here when building jazz repertoire is a small collection of jazz repertoire tunes with a Latin feel; songs that are likely… Read more »

 Building a Jazz Repertoire part 1: The Blues

-Building a Jazz Repertoire part 1: 17 essential blues tunes.
+Building a Jazz Repertoire part 1:17 essential blues tunes.
 When building a jazz repertoire there’s no better place to start than with the blues.
 Notice that blues compositions are not confined to the jazz musicians that we associate with the genre.
-We have everyone here from Miles Davis and Charlie Parker to Mingus and Monk.… Read more »
+We have everyone here from Miles Davis and Charlie Parker to Mingus and Monk.
+The… Read more »

 Are you ready to start jazz piano lessons?

-Starting jazz piano lessons I receive many enquiries from people who want to start jazz piano lessons but I take on only about 10% of them.
+I receive many enquiries from people who want to start jazz piano lessons but I take on only about 10% of them.
 So why do I turn away so many potential students?
-One of the first questions I ask is ‘Do you listen to jazz?’ and if the answer is ‘no’ then… Read more »
+One of the first questions I ask is ‘Do you listen to jazz?’ and if the answer is ‘no’ then my interest quickly wanes.… Read more »

 Great jazz albums part 4